Entropy and Temperature in finite isolated quantum systems: Concluding Discussion Context

 The equivalence of microcanonical and canonical ensembles emerges in the infinite-size limit.
 Since statistical mechanics in isolated systems is being intensively discussed through finite-size examples obtained by numerical diagonalization, it is important to understand deviations from ensemble equivalence in systems of such sizes.
 In this work, we contribute to this question by investigating and comparing various ways of computing the microcanonical entropy, and then comparing the resultant temperatures (via Eq.\ \eqref{eq:entropy_temp}) to the canonical temperature (Eq.\ \eqref{eq:canonical_energy}).

 The microcanonical entropy $S(E)$ is defined as in Eqs.\ \eqref{eq:entropy_def} and \eqref{eq:dos}.
-Inspired by the discussion of Ref.\ \cite{Gurarie_Equivalence_AJoP2007}, we explored three ways of calculating $S(E)$ numerically: in terms of a constant-width energy window (Section \ref{sec:const_dE}), using an energy-dependent window with the energy-dependence designed to cancel sub-leading terms (Section \ref{sec:energy_dependent_dE}), and using an approximation that avoids the energy window altogether (Section \ref{sec:Omega}).
+Inspired by the discussion of Ref.~\cite{Gurarie_Equivalence_AJoP2007}, we explored four ways of calculating $S(E)$ numerically: in terms of a constant-width energy window (Section \ref{sec:const_dE}), using an energy-dependent window with the energy-dependence designed to cancel sub-leading terms (Section \ref{sec:energy_dependent_dE}), and using the integrated density of states, first with an approximation that avoids the energy window altogether, and alternatively, in combination with an energy-dependent window (Section \ref{sec:Omega}).

-We have demonstrated that the energy-dependent window, $\dE(E) = \alpha^{-1}\sqrt{2\pi k_B T_{c}^{2}C_{c}}$, works extremely well for the sizes under consideration.
-The use of the energy-dependent window was suggested by Ref.\ \cite{Gurarie_Equivalence_AJoP2007} with $\alpha=1$, designed to exactly cancel the sub-leading terms in Eq.\ \eqref{eq:entropy_final}.
+We have demonstrated that counting eigenstates using the energy-dependent window, $\dE(E) = \alpha^{-1}\sqrt{2\pi k_B T_{c}^{2}C_{c}}$, works extremely well for the sizes under consideration.
+The use of this energy-dependent window was suggested by Ref.\ \cite{Gurarie_Equivalence_AJoP2007} with $\alpha=1$, designed to exactly cancel the sub-leading terms in Eq.\ \eqref{eq:entropy_final}.
 We have shown (Figure \ref{fig:S_eps}) that, for the sizes under question, a larger $\alpha$ is required, because for $\alpha=1$ the windows exceed the energy scale of variation of the density of states.
 A consequence of this result is that, since we have no further criterion for fixing $\alpha$, the microcanonical entropy is only defined up to an arbitrary additive constant.
 The constant is sub-extensive (and thus unimportant in the infinite-size limit), and an additive constant does not affect the temperature.
-Nevertheless, the arbitrariness is unsatisfactory.
 In fact, a pleasing aspect of the suggestion of Ref.\ \cite{Gurarie_Equivalence_AJoP2007} was a reasonable criterion for defining entropy without such an arbitrary constant.
 For the size ranges under consideration in this work, the $\alpha=1$ prescription is not usable, so we are forced to accept an arbitrary shift.

+However, using the entropy $S_{\Omega}(E)$ in Section \ref{sec:omega_eps}, combining the use of an energy-dependent $\dE(E)$ with an approximation to the d.o.s.\ constructed from the integrated d.o.s.\ $\Omega$, we observed excellent agreement between the resulting temperature and the canonical temperature.
+Here, the constants in $\dE(E)$ do not affect the resulting temperature, as they simply shift the entropy; this method is thus free from any fine-tuning of constants.